 Figure 4.
-Broadwell's frequency choice per core for a dual core (left) a one-socket (middle) and a 24-core run (right).
+Broadwell's frequency choice per core for a dual-core (left), one-socket (middle) and a 24-core run (right).
 The caption gives the time-averaged frequency.
 All setups rely on code translated with AVX.
-Without the manual AVX optimisation, the average frequency is 2,616 GHz for two cores, drops to 2,454 GHz on a socket and finally to 2,409 GHz.
+Without the manual AVX optimization (not shown), the average frequency is 2616 GHz for two cores, drops to 2454 GHz on a socket and finally to 2409 GHz, while the AVX-optimized code base, as shown, yields 2529, 2433, 2262 MHz, respectively.

 Figure 5.
 Code scalability on Broadwell for various orders and a $27 \times 27 \times 27$ grid.
 Top: Scalability of the isolated predictor and Riemann phase of the nonfused scheme plus overall scalability of the nonfused (straightforward) and the fused schemes for orders 5 and 7.
-Both an ideal linear speedup and a speedup calibrated with the observed frequency reduction are given.
+Both an ideal linear speed-up and a speed-up calibrated with the observed frequency reduction are given.
 Bottom: Scalability of the fused scheme for orders 3-7.
-Regular grid runs are compared to a adaptive grids where a dynamic refinement criterion is allowed to add additional grid levels to the regular base grid.
+Regular grid runs are compared to adaptive grids where a dynamic refinement criterion is allowed to add additional grid levels to the regular base grid.